Trams in New Zealand: Whanganui

 Whanganui, then known as Wanganui, had electric trams from 11 December 1908 to 24 September 1950.
-The service went two ways from the city centre, inland to Aramoho and out to Castlecliff and the Port.
+The service went two ways from the city centre, inland to Aramoho and out to Castlecliff and the Port (from 17 October 1912).
 The Castlecliff route competed with the Castlecliff railway and the success of the trams at winning patronage led to the cancellation of passenger trains in April 1932.
 The trams were replaced by buses.

 Wanganui tram No.12 was restored in West Auckland by Dave Harre and his team and gifted to the people of Whanganui.
 The Tramways Whanganui Trust has united the body onto a former Brussels Brill 21e type four-wheel truck, and plans to renovate Wanganui tram No.8, New Plymouth Birney No.8 and Brisbane No.133.
 120m of tramline has been laid alongside the Whanganui river between the new tram shed towards the berth of the PS Waimarie and runs regularly for the public.
 Further extensions have been mooted into the city streets.

 Wellington

-Wellington had steam then horse trams from 1878, then electric trams from 30 June 1904 to 2 May 1964.
-They were replaced by trolleybuses and buses.
+Wellington had steam and horse trams from 1878 to 1904 and electric trams from 30 June 1904 to 2 May 1964.
+Trolleybuses and buses replaced them.
 Wellington now has the only funicular cable car line operating in New Zealand.

-The Wellington Tramway Museum preserves and operates a collection of Wellington trams at the Kapiti Coast Electric Tramway, located in Queen Elizabeth Park near Mackays Crossing on the Kapiti Coast.
-Planning for a light rail system is underway.
+The Wellington Tramway Museum preserves and operates a collection of Wellington trams at the Kapiti Coast Electric Tramway, located in Queen Elizabeth Park near Mackays Crossing on the Kāpiti Coast.

+There was a plan for a light rail system in Wellington to be underway, but in mid-December 2023, the Minister of Transport, Simeon Brown, ordered the New Zealand Transport Agency to cease funding.